holos-aafc/Holos/H.Content/Documentation/Training/Holos_4_Training_Guide.md

     - Change the **Number of bales** to 1
     - Enter **500** as the wet bale weight.
     - Keep the moisture content as the default value.

+  *Note: It is not recommended to mix different species of grasses together.
+Here, we are only demonstrating the ability of Holos to add supplemental hay to a field that has grazing animals*

 <br>
 <p align="center">